alexlafroscia/ember-steps/README.md

 ## Compatibility Note

-Ember `2.12` is the earliest version that the tests are run against.
-YMMV with older versions of Ember.
+Ember `2.16` is the earliest version that the tests are run against.
+If you need support for `2.12` or lower, install `v4.0.0`.

 [ember-closure-actions]: https://guides.emberjs.com/v3.0.0/templates/actions/
 [cookbook]: http://alexlafroscia.com/ember-steps/latest/docs/cookbook